 add 1 tablespoon of turmeric.

-turmericcurcumin, the compound that gives turmeric its yellow color, is said to inhibit tumor-promoting enzymes and interfere with the growth of cancerous tumors. as a powerful antioxidant, curcumin neutralizes free radicals that increase the risk of cancer or heart disease.
+Curcumin, the compound that gives turmeric its yellow color, is said to inhibit tumor-promoting enzymes and interfere with the growth of cancerous tumors.
+As a powerful antioxidant, curcumin neutralizes free radicals that increase the risk of cancer or heart disease.

-rosemaryrosemary has potent cancer-fighting properties by blocking carcinogen-binding to dna, and modifying metabolic enzymes to decrease the toxicity of a carcinogen. since whole rosemary seems to be more beneficial than its isolated compounds, the addition of fresh rosemary to one’s diet may have more benefit than taking it as a supplement.
+Rosemary has potent cancer-fighting properties by blocking carcinogen-binding to DNA and modifying metabolic enzymes to decrease the toxicity of a carcinogen.
+Since the whole rosemary seems to be more beneficial than its isolated compounds, the addition of fresh rosemary to one’s diet may have more benefit than taking it as a supplement.

-gingereat a little ginger with each meal and your risk of developing cancer drops significantly. ginger not only kills cancer cells, it also prevents them from building up resistance to cancer treatment.
+Eat a little ginger with each meal and your risk of developing cancer drops significantly.
+Ginger not only kills cancer cells, but it also prevents them from building up resistance to cancer treatment.

-fenugreekin recent research, fenugreek seeds were experimentally shown to protect against cancers of the breast and prostate cancer. a naturopathic doctor from germany told me that fresh fenugreek is particularly beneficial for individuals with bone cancer. both the seeds and the fresh leaves are good for blood sugar and fat metabolism, prevent hair loss and are beneficial for the bones.
+In recent research, fenugreek seeds were experimentally shown to protect against cancers of the breast and prostate cancer.
+A Naturopathic Doctor from Germany told me that fresh fenugreek is particularly beneficial for individuals with bone cancer.
+Both the seeds and the fresh leaves are good for blood sugar and fat metabolism, prevent hair loss and are beneficial for the bones.

 प्रयोगज्ञानविज्ञानसिद्धिसिद्धाः सुखप्रदाः|जीविताभिसरास्ते स्युर्वैद्यत्वं तेष्ववस्थितमिति||(charaka sutra, chapter 11, verse 53)

 [the practitioners adept at dispensing therapies, insight, and knowledge of medicines are gifted with unfailing success. they can bring happiness to the seeker. they are saviours of life.]